 I still do a little acting and writing on the side, but more as a hobby and for fun, because I find my greatest joy now to be looking through the lens of a camera creating images.

 My style combines elements from different photographic genres that have inspired me throughout the years.
 My emphasis is on making art through the use of light, shadow, and color to create unique one-of-kind images for my clients.

-I’ve worked with women who are at first timid, nervous, or unsure of themselves, but after showing them a few images during our session, suddenly start to gain a newfound confidence in themselves.
+It’s normal for women to be nervous or unsure of themselves at first, but after showing them a few images during our session, they suddenly start to gain a newfound confidence in themselves.

-It’s through this process that many women discover a transformation within.
-They start to see themselves in a way they may have not experienced before, and I’m grateful to be a part of that.
+It’s through this process that many discover a transformation within.
+They start to see themselves in a way they may not have experienced before, and I’m grateful to be a part of that.

 I like to emphasize that we, photographer and client, are working together to create something artistic and truly special that will be preserved in the form of an album or prints that can be enjoyed for a lifetime.

 When they finally receive the results of their session, and they hold in their hands a collection of images in their finished format, they can become quite emotional.
 Seeing that my work has this kind of impact has changed me in a way that no other type of photography has in the past.
 I feel like I’m contributing to the greater good in some small way.

 I draw inspiration from many varied sources, architecture, art, cinematography, other photographers, or something I happen to see in my every day life.
 I’m constantly trying to up my game and that’s the challenge this genre presents to me.
 I see an opportunity within boudoir to push the limits of what’s already been done, of what’s already being offered, and bring something new to the art form.

 I have a passion for moody, sultry imagery with rich bold colors, but also ones that use natural light.
 If you’ve ever fantasized about being a “model” and having images taken of you that look like they belong in a magazine, then send me a message or give me a call and let’s make this happen for you, because…